 The Special Industry Project (SIP), a work-integrated learning course at the ANU College of Business and Economics (CBE), has contributed to solving business cases presented by organisations across Australia.
 Mimicking the real-world consulting environment, students enrolled in SIP take on a consulting role, working in teams to devise the best solution to a business case.

 Every semester, undergraduate students across The Australian National University (ANU) have the unique opportunity to participate in SIP.
-They would work closely with two industry partners – a business client, who provides the business case, and a team of mentors, who coach the participants.
+They work closely with two industry partners – a business client, who provides the business case, and a team of mentors, who coach the participants.
 The mentors for the course have been from Strategy&, the unit of PricewaterhouseCoopers that provides strategic advice to businesses.

 No previous knowledge about consulting is required for students to enrol in this course.
 All that is needed is enthusiasm, curiosity about management consulting, a creative mindset and desire for cross-disciplinary learning.